DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 4. in Edge, create a Developer App called "OIDC-Session-App" and give it access to the OIDC-Session API Product.
 Get the API Key.

 5. Modify the config for the login-and-consent app to specify the endpoints for Auth and Session.
+Specify the organization name, the environment name, and the basepath for the oidc-core and session.
 In the session section, specify the API key from the prior step.

 6. Also modify the config for the login-and-consent app to specify which authentication service to use. 'local' is easiest.  'usergrid' is fine, but you need to set up accounts in a usergrid org+app.
 (See the [Readme for the consent webapp](consent-ui/Readme.md).)